Courses

 AS.100.433.
 Free Speech and Censorship in the United States.
 3 Credits.

-This undergraduate research seminar examines censorship laws, practices, and debates over the past century; topics include political radicalism, indecency, pornography, and racist hate speech.
-In addition to discussing common readings, each student will choose a censorship case or issue to research and present to the class.
+This undergraduate research seminar examines laws, practices, and debates pertaining to censorship from the eighteenth century to the present.
+Issues include political speech, obscenity and pornography, and racist hate speech.
+In addition to discussing common readings, each student will choose a censorship case or issue to research, present to the class, and analyze in a final essay.

 AS.100.442.
 The Intellectual History of Capitalism, 1900 to present.
 3 Credits.